 Revenues from our subscription products are recognized ratably over the subscription term.
-Revenues from sales of products and services to pharmaceutical and medical device companies can be subject to seasonal factors as a result of timing of conferences and live events as well as drug and product introductions and budget cycles for such companies.
+Revenues from sales of products and services to pharmaceutical and medical device companies can be subject to seasonal factors resulting from the timing of conferences and live events as well as drug and product introductions and budget cycles for such companies.
+DMR's survey and research revenues are impacted by seasonal factors resulting from the timing of survey cycles, with the fourth quarter comprising the highest percentage of annual revenues.